 Making a schedule can be a difficult task.
 It means having a timetable that you are able to follow outlining things to be accomplished throughout the day with set time periods.
 This will help you to prioritize more effectively.
 It will limit procrastination and so you will have more than enough time to sleep when you allow time to get your school work done.

-You have to manage your time wisely and having time for sleep on a schedule is very important.
+You have to manage your time wisely and having time to sleep on a schedule is very important.
 Below is an example of my timetable for this term.
 I did not include weekends but that’s mainly for relaxing, church, going out, doing chores and catching up.
 A pretty tight schedule for this semester.

 |5-7||Assignment #1||Assignment #2||Assignment #3||Assignment #4||Assignment #5|